Who am I?

 I live with Type 1 Diabetes (T1D).
 It’s a very complicated autoimmune system disorder that likes to cause a ruckus in how I metabolize glucose, which means it makes exercise necessary and also very challenging.

 In my spare time, I like to race and compete.
 I used to be an avid obstacle course racer (OCR).
 If you would like to know more about it, you should read this FAQ on mudrunguide.com.
-I changed my focus in 2019 and beyond to center around off and on-road duathlon (cycling and running), getting into XTerra Racing.
-In the winter, I like to train and be involved with biathlon events.
+I changed my focus in 2019 and beyond to center around biathlon and cross country skiing (skate and classic) in the winter, and off-road duathlon (mountain biking and trail running) in the summer.
+I love getting everyone active, no matter where they are at.

-I also enjoy writing, as evidenced by this blog.
-Aside from gabbing about any of the above mentioned topics, I will also post recipes I like/have adapted, as I tend to eat a low-FODMAP diet (I also live with IBS-D) and a low glycemic diet (nicer on my blood sugar control).
+I also enjoy writing, and will occasionally write about recipes I like.
+I tend to eat a low-FODMAP diet (I also live with IBS-D) and a low glycemic diet (nicer on my blood sugar control).
 I am passionate about accurate information and love debunking health myths and pseudoscience.
 I believe that the best work-life balance comes from working hard and playing hard.
 The more often you deposit into your bank of life, the more interest you accrue, the better your payback.
 There is no more room in the world for mediocrity.
 Carve your own path.